dd-hebert/AUTOGPC/README.md

 The text file ``default_calibration.txt`` gives the default calibration of the detectors.
 Recalibrating from within the app and saving the new calibration will overwrite the previous ``default_calibration.txt``.

+## Requirements
+The *statistics and machine learning toolbox* is required to use the calibration function (for linear regression fitting of polymer standards).

 ## Disclaimer
 This app was created by me in 2019 during my Master's studies to streamline GPC data processing.
 As such, it has only been tested on data files exported from one machine running one version of OMNISEC.
 I cannot guarantee it will work for other systems or versions of OMNISEC.